Max Planck Institute for Terrestrial Microbiology: Research

 There are currently around 19 research groups at the institute.
 The research at MPI-TM broadly focuses on understanding the functioning of microorganisms at the molecular, cellular and community levels.
 In particular, the focus is the mechanisms of cellular and community adaptation of bacteria in response to changes in the environment.

 Organization

 Research at the institute is carried out in four departments with a total of six research groups.
-In addition the institute hosts three Max Planck Research Groups, one Emmy Noether Research Group, three department-independent research groups, one emerita and two emeriti, as well as two Max Planck Fellows.
+In addition the institute hosts three Max Planck Research Groups, one Emmy Noether Research Group, three department-independent research groups, two emerita and two emeriti, as well as two Max Planck Fellows.

-The directors of the departments, Prof. Dr. Helge Bode (Department of Natural Products in Organismic Interactions), Prof. Dr. Lotte Søgaard-Andersen (Department of Ecophysiology), Prof. Dr. Victor Sourjik (Department of Systems and Synthetic Microbiology) and Prof. Dr. Tobias J. Erb (Department of Biochemistry and Synthetic Metabolism) are scientific members of the Max Planck Society.
+The directors of the departments, Prof. Dr. Helge Bode (Department of Natural Products in Organismic Interactions), Prof. Dr. Victor Sourjik (Department of Systems and Synthetic Microbiology) and Prof. Dr. Tobias J. Erb (Department of Biochemistry and Synthetic Metabolism) are scientific members of the Max Planck Society.
 Managing Director 2024 - 2026 is Prof. Dr. Helge Bode.